sudarshan2401/tp/docs/DeveloperGuide.md

    2. Test case: `edit /c 1 /n T0`<br>
       Expected: Name of the class is replaced with `T0`.
 Displays only the edited class and the edited details.

-### Marking a student present

-1. Marks a student present for the current class.

-   1. Prerequisites: View the first class called `CS2103T` with multiple students using the `view /c` command.
-There is a student in index 2 who has not been marked present.

-   2. Test case: `mark /s 2 /c CS2103T`<br>
-      Expected: Marks student at index 2 present.
-Display under `Present` changes from `N` to `Y` and overall attendance increase by 1.

-   3. Some invalid test cases to try (Error details shown):<br>
-      * Student index = 0: `mark /s 0 /c CS2103T`
-      * Student index larger than student list: `mark /s 100 /c CS2103T`
-      * Class name that does not exist: `mark /s 100 /c NOTACLASS`
-      * Marking a student present again: `mark /s 2 /c CS2103T`

-### Marking a student absent

-1. Marks a student present for the current class.

-   1. Prerequisites: View the first class called `CS2103T` with multiple students using the `view /c` command.
-There is a student in index 2 who has been marked present.

-   2. Test case: `unmark /s 2 /c CS2103T`<br>
-     Expected: Marks student at index 2 absent.
-Display under `Present` changes from `Y` to `N` and overall attendance decrease by 1.

-   3. Some invalid test cases to try (Error details shown):<br>
-      * Student index = 0: `unmark /s 0 /c CS2103T`
-      * Student index larger than student list: `unmark /s 100 /c CS2103T`
-      * Class name that does not exist: `unmark /s 100 /c NOTACLASS`
-      * Marking a student absent again: `unmark /s 2 /c CS2103T`

-### Marking all students in a class present

-1. Marks all student present for the current class.

-   1. Prerequisites: List all classes using the `list` command.
-The first class have multiple students.

-   2. Test case: `markall /c 1`<br>
-     Expected: Marks all the students in the first class of EduTrack present where display under `Present` changes to `Y`.
-Displays the student list of the class that is marked present.

-   3. Some invalid test cases to try (Error details shown):<br>
-      * Missing `/c` prefix: `markall 1`
-      * Missing class index: `markall /c`
-      * Class index larger than class list: `markall /c 100`

 ### Starting a lesson

 1. Starts the lesson of a class.